9 Cultural Things to Do in Copenhagen

 One of the iconic buildings in the Copenhagen cityscape is the Round Tower, Rundetårn, from 1642, built by the renowned Danish King Christian IV as an astronomical observatory, and believed to be designed by the Flemish-Danish architect Hans van Steenwinckel the Younger.

-Denmark was at the time known for the striking astronomical results that Tycho Brahe had achieved.
-Therefore, after Tycho Brahe’s death, the king intended with the construction of this new observatory, as a replacement for the former observatory Stjerneborg from 1584 on the island Ven, to continue this path of astronomical research.
+At the time, Denmark was known for the striking astronomical results that Tycho Brahe had achieved.
+Therefore, after Tycho Brahe’s death, the king intended the construction of this new observatory as a replacement for the former observatory Stjerneborg from 1584, on the island Ven, to continue this path of astronomical research.

-Despite the devastating Great Fire of 1728 where the Trinitatis Complex was severely damaged, it was successfully rebuilt and continued operation.
-Notably, the Round Tower observatory in Købmagergade is still today being used by both amateurs and Copenhagen visitors.
+Despite the devastating Great Fire of 1728, where the Trinitatis Complex was severely damaged, it was successfully rebuilt and continued operation.
+Notably, the Round Tower observatory in Købmagergade is still open to both amateurs and Copenhagen visitors.

-Moreover, surrounding the observatory, you will find an outdoor platform, located 34.8 m above street level, where you can observe the city from above.
-Here you will be able to study and experience an amazing aerial view of Copenhagen’s architectural highlights.
+Moreover, surrounding the observatory, you will find an outdoor platform 34.8 m above street level.
+You can get an amazing aerial view of Copenhagen’s architectural highlights.

-The Round Tower is also connected to the Trinitatis Church, which used to be a university chapel.
-Moreover, the tower and the Trinitatis Complex features a library, which was established as the Copenhagen University Library.
-Obviously, the location was convenient for research purposes since it was within easy reach from the university, and also from the Regensen dormitories just opposite.
-Today, a library hall above the church still exists and is being used for both concerts and exhibitions.
+The Round Tower is connected to the Trinitatis Church, which used to be a university chapel.
+Moreover, the tower and the Trinitatis Complex feature a library established as the Copenhagen University Library.
+The location was convenient for research purposes due to being within easy reach from the university and the Regensen dormitories just opposite.
+Today, a library hall above the church is still in use for concerts and exhibitions.

-On the literal side, the Round Tower is also referred to in Hans Christian Andersen’s fairy tale ‘The Tinder Box’, where the largest of the three dogs is described as having eyes as large as the Round Tower.
+On the literal side, Hans Christian Andersen’s fairy tale ‘The Tinder Box’ refers to the Round Tower, where the largest of the three dogs has eyes as large as the Round Tower.

 Christiansborg is the former royal palace, which now houses the Danish Parliament, the Supreme Court and the Danish Prime Minister’s Office.
-It is located on the islet Slotsholmen together with the Old Stock Exchange, the Royal Library and Royal Library Gardens.
+It stands on the islet Slotsholmen, with the Old Stock Exchange (which burned down in April 2024 but will be rebuilt), the Royal Library and Royal Library Gardens.

 Although today mainly used for political and governmental purposes, the palace still serves a few purposes related to the Danish monarchy and its functions.
 It is used for gala banquets and public audiences.
 Visiting foreign ambassadors are received here by the Queen, and it is also from the balcony of Christiansborg that the Danish monarchs traditionally are proclaimed.

-At Christiansborg also the Royal Stables can be found – which over the years have housed the kings’ horses and carriages.
-In the past there was a significant number of horses being stabled here in central Copenhagen.
-According to some sources it reached 270 in 1789!
+At Christiansborg, there are also the Royal Stables.
+Over the years, they have housed the kings’ horses and carriages.
+In the past, a significant number of horses were stabled here in central Copenhagen (270 in 1789!)

-The present palace construction, mainly designed in a Neo-baroque style, goes back to 1928, but other great palace buildings have stood here on the same location for centuries, actually since 1167!
-At that time the very first palace was erected by Archbishop Absalon, who wanted a castle on the small islet, Slotsholmen, outside Copenhagen Harbour.
+The present palace construction, mainly designed in a Neo-baroque style, goes back to 1928, but other palace buildings have stood here for centuries, since 1167!
+At that time, the very first palace was erected by Archbishop Absalon, who wanted a castle on the islet, Slotsholmen, outside Copenhagen Harbour.

 King Erik VII of Pomerania built a prison, the notorious Blue Tower with a bluish roof, here.
 King Christian IV’s daughter, Leonora Christina, sadly ended up as a prisoner in the Blue Tower for 22 years!
-During the imprisonment she wrote the famous book ‘Jammers Minde’.
+During her imprisonment, she wrote the famous book ‘Jammers Minde’.

-In the period 1731-1745, King Christian VI built the first Christiansborg Palace in a baroque style, and later King Christian VII built the second Christiansborg Palace adopting the lines of neoclassicism.
+In the years 1731-1745, King Christian VI built the first Christiansborg Palace in a baroque style, and later, King Christian VII built the second Christiansborg Palace, adopting the lines of neoclassicism.
 Eventually, in 1906, the architect Thorvald Jørgensen was commissioned to design the current Christiansborg Palace.

 Several parts of Christiansborg are open to the public.
-The Royal Reception Rooms are sumptuously adorned with furniture and magnificent arts works by prominent Danish artists such as A. Abildgaard, C. W. Eckersberg, L. Tuxen, J. Skovgaard and B. Nørgaard, who has created an elaborate tapestry series depicting 1000 years of Danish history!
+The Royal Reception Rooms are sumptuously adorned with furniture and magnificent artwork by prominent Danish artists such as A. Abildgaard, C. W. Eckersberg, L. Tuxen, J. Skovgaard and B. Nørgaard, who has created an elaborate tapestry series depicting 1000 years of Danish history!
 It was a gift from the Danish business community for Queen Margrethe’s 50th birthday in 1990.
-In addition to the Reception Rooms you can explore the Royal Stables, Royal Kitchen, the Palace Chapel, as well as the ruins under the palace for a fee.
+In addition to the Reception Rooms, you can explore the Royal Stables, the Royal Kitchen, the Palace Chapel, and the ruins under the palace for a fee.
 Moreover, if you fancy a sublime view of the Copenhagen cityscape, you may ascend the tower of Christiansborg!
 There is even free admission for this!

 Take a stroll at Kongens Nytorv, the iconic old square in Copenhagen, which in the past – a few centuries ago – was the King’s New Square!

-More precisely, Kongens Nytorv dates from the 17th century and was paved with cobblestones in 1670 under King Christian V. The beautiful square, which is still today the heart of Copenhagen city, is flanked by impressive buildings on all five sides:
+More precisely, Kongens Nytorv dates from the 17th century and was paved with cobblestones in 1670 under King Christian V. The beautiful square is still today the heart of Copenhagen city, flanked by impressive buildings on all five sides:

 The Charlottenborg Palace built by Ulrik Frederik Gyldenløve in the 1670s.
-Today it is used by both the Royal Danish Academy of Fine Arts, the institution for contemporary art, Kunsthal Charlottenborg, and the Royal Art Library.
+Today, the Royal Danish Academy of Fine Arts, the institution for contemporary art, Kunsthal Charlottenborg, and the Royal Art Library use the palace.

 The Royal Theatre was built in 1748 as the king’s theatre, although with public access.
 It was designed by the architect Nicolai Eigtved, who also stood behind Amalienborg Palace.
 The Royal Theatre features a world-famous ballet school, established in 1771.
 Both the Danish philosopher Søren Kierkegaard and the fairy tale writer Hans Christian Andersen fell in love with the national theatre in Copenhagen.
-Over the years the Royal Theatre has undergone transformations, and today it comprises the Old Stage at Kongens Nytorv, the Opera House and the Royal Danish Playhouse, also centrally located in Copenhagen.
+Over the years, the Royal Theatre has been transformed, and today comprises the Old Stage at Kongens Nytorv, the Opera House, and the Royal Danish Playhouse, also centrally located in Copenhagen.

-In the centre of Kongens Nytorv, inside an elliptical shaped garden, you will notice the equestrian statue of Christian V, erected in 1688.
-It is actually the oldest royal sculpture in Copenhagen!
-For a long time it has been part of the Danish student graduation tradition to arrive here from near and far during the festivities and perform a chain dance around the horse statue with fellow students.
+In the centre of Kongens Nytorv, inside an elliptical-shaped garden, you will notice the equestrian statue of Christian V, erected in 1688.
+It is the oldest royal sculpture in Copenhagen!
+For a long time, it has been part of the Danish student graduation tradition to arrive here from near and far during the festivities and perform a chain dance around the horse statue with fellow students.

 Watch the changing of the guard at Amalienborg Palace.

 Several palaces have stood here.
-The first palace was called Sophie Amalienborg and was erected 1669-1673 under Frederik III, named after his wife Queen Sophie Amalie.
+The first palace was called Sophie Amalienborg and was erected in 1669-1673 under Frederik III, named after his wife, Queen Sophie Amalie.
 The second Amalienborg was built by Frederik IV.
-It was a summerhouse comprising a central pavilion, the orangeries, a French-style garden, as well as military drill grounds.
+It was a summerhouse comprising a central pavilion, the orangeries, a French-style garden, and military drill grounds.

-Between the waterfront and Amalienborg Palace, you will find the garden Amaliehaven from 1983.
+The garden Amaliehaven, from 1983, is between the waterfront and Amalienborg Palace.
 It was a gift from A. P. Møller to all Copenhagen citizens, designed by the Belgian architect Jean Delogne.
-It is still today a popular place with its beautiful marble sculptures and refreshing fountain.
-On the other side of the waterfront you will catch sight of the Opera House which lies on a straight line with Amaliehaven, Amalienborg Slotsplads and Frederik’s Church.
+It is still today a popular place with its beautiful marble sculptures and a refreshing fountain.
+On the other side of the waterfront, you will catch sight of the Opera House, which lies in a straight line with Amaliehaven, Amalienborg Slotsplads and Frederik’s Church.

-Frederik’s Church is also known as the Marble Church and is a magnificent church in Copenhagen with a copper green dome, also planned as a part of Frederiksstaden.
-Anyway, the project failed and therefore the current Marble Church is only from 1894.
-It is a most impressive marble construction with lavish decorations – and of considerable size (it can actually contain the Round Tower!).
+Frederik’s Church is also known as the Marble Church and is a magnificent church in Copenhagen with a copper green dome also planned as a part of Frederiksstaden.
+However, the project failed, and the current Marble Church is thus only from 1894.
+It is a most impressive marble construction with lavish decorations and is considerable in size (it can contain the Round Tower!).

 Behold the Crown Jewels at Rosenborg Castle and have a picnic in the surrounding park, Kongens Have!

-The palace existed as a royal residence until 1710, when his successor Frederik IV turned it into the home of royal collections.
-It has now become a place where significant royal art treasures are kept, including items from Christiansborg after the fire ravaged there in 1794.
+The palace existed as a royal residence until 1710 when his successor Frederik IV turned it into the home of royal collections.
+Today, it has become a place where significant royal art treasures are kept, including items from Christiansborg after the fire ravaged there in 1794.

-One of the collections, you will experience at Rosenborg today, is the collection of the outstanding Crown Jewels.
+One of the collections to experience at Rosenborg is the collection of the outstanding Crown Jewels.
 Their history goes back to Christian VI’s queen, Sophie Magdalene, who dedicated her jewellery to ‘the Crown’ – this being the beginning of the collection.
 Later, Frederik VIII’s queen, Lovisa, specified which jewels could be considered Crown Jewels, now adding some of her own!

-Rosenborg Castle opened to the public in 1838, and it is today an enticing place to visit including the public garden, Kongens Have (the King’s Garden).
-The lawns here are awfully popular in summer with the Copenhagen citizens!
+Rosenborg Castle opened to the public in 1838, and it is today an enticing place to visit, including the public garden, Kongens Have (the King’s Garden).
+The lawns here are tremendously popular in summer with the Copenhagen citizens!

 One of the outstanding museums in Copenhagen is Glyptoteket, or Ny Carlsberg Glyptotek, a remarkable antique sculpture museum initiated by Carl Jacobsen (1842–1914).
 He was the son of the founder of the Carlsberg Breweries in Valby, which were named after him (‘Carl’s Mountain’ or ‘Carl’s Berg’ in German after Valby Bakke or Valby Hill).
-Also being an art lover with a special focus on sculptures, he contributed with his personal collection to Glyptoteket, becoming a patron of the museum.
-Over the years the museum collections have expanded, and Glyptoteket has been extended with great pieces of art, both within sculptures and paintings.
+As an art lover with a focus on sculptures, he contributed his collection to Glyptoteket and became a patron of the museum.
+Over the years, the museum collections have expanded, and Glyptoteket has increased the exhibitions with remarkable artworks, both sculptures and paintings.

-With time a need to expand the museum arose, and the museum was moved to a new location near the Copenhagen City Hall.
-The new building was designed by Hack Kampmann, while Vilhelm Dahlerup designed an enticing winter garden with a mix of plants and sculptures.
-In 1906 Ny Carlsberg Glyptotek stood ready for inauguration.
+With time, a need to expand the museum arose, and the museum moved to a new location near Copenhagen City Hall.
+The new building was designed by Hack Kampmann, while Vilhelm Dahlerup added an inviting winter garden, with a mix of plants and sculptures.
+In 1906, Ny Carlsberg Glyptotek stood ready for inauguration.

-The collection of paintings contains French impressionists, Post-impressionists in addition to Danish Golden Age pieces by Eckersberg, Købke and Lundbye.
+The collection of paintings contains French impressionists and Post-impressionists in addition to Danish Golden Age pieces by Eckersberg, Købke and Lundbye.
 Artists include prominent painters such as Renoir, David, Monet, Degas, Cézanne, van Gogh and Toulouse-Lautrec.

-A large number of marble and terra cotta statues, reliefs, pottery artifacts and mummies can be found here.
-Predominantly, displayed sculptures originate from the ancient cultures in Egypt, Rome and Greece, although also modern sculptors, such as Auguste Rodin, are represented.
+A large number of marble and terra cotta statues, reliefs, pottery artefacts, and mummies are on display here.
+Predominantly, displayed sculptures originate from the ancient cultures in Egypt, Rome and Greece, although modern sculptors, such as Auguste Rodin, are also represented.

 Would you like to find inspiration for more days in Copenhagen?
 Then take a look at 10 Popular Top Sights in Copenhagen